Taylor

 What follows is an awkward shuffle up the stairs.
 It doesn’t help that my legs are wobbly and that the steps are swirling.
 But we somehow make it.
 I sit down on my bed while Noah pulls back the blanket.

-The fabric is soothingly cool on my feverish skin.
-Before I can sink into the bed, Noah grabs me and puts a cup of tea in my hand.
+The bedding is soothingly cool on my feverish skin.
+Before I can sink into it, Noah grabs me and puts a cup of tea in my hand.
 “Drink.”

 Once I’ve finished the whole cup, Noah takes it away.
 “Lie down,” he orders, and, again, I comply.
 Then he pulls the blanket up to my chin and pats it above my chest for good measure.
 “Now sleep.”